You will need the Check-In permission to perform these actions.

 Do the following on each device you want to use as a check-in station.

 If the check-in station will be using a scanner, make sure it scans with a CR suffix.
 Read the owner's manual for the scanner to see how to set that option.
 If you plan on scanning QR codes as part of the pre-checkin process within our mobile app, you will need a 2D scanner.
 Here is a link to one on Amazon.

-Install the Dymo Software
+Install the Printer

-In addition to this, you also need to authorize the device.
+After installing the printer software, you also need to authorize the device.

 Setting up a phone or tablet as a check-in station